Filed under CSS, Tutor

 Remove default styling of elements

 Another cause of many web developers screaming in the night is the default CSS that is applied to elements.
-If you don’t use any CSS at all on your page elements will still have a certain look.
+If you don't use any CSS at all on your page elements will still have a certain look.
 Headers will be larger than text paragraphs and blockquotes will have padding.
-Sizes of text is something that is pretty similar across browsers but something that’s not is padding and margins.
-Let me give you an example: With no styling an <ul> gets a padding in Firefox but a margin in IE. Solution?
-Set either the margin or padding to zero and set the other one to the indentation you want.
-You need to somehow remove the default browset styles.
+Sizes of text is something that is pretty similar across browsers but something that's not is padding and margins.
+Let me give you an example: With no styling an <ul>

 These kinds of problems take up a lot of development time if not handled nicely.
-“Do definition lists in Opera have padding or margin?”.
-“What about second level headers in IE 6?”.
+"Do definition lists in Opera have padding or margin?".
+"What about second level headers in IE 6?".
 Two schools of thought have evolved to handling this.
 The first one tells you to start by resetting all margins to their defaults at the top of you CSS file.
-This can easily be done by typing in * { margin: 0; padding: 0; }, * being a universal selector that applies the same rules to all elements.
+This can easily be done by typing in *

 Problem solved right?
-That’s where the second school of thought comes in.
+That's where the second school of thought comes in.
 They argue that too many default margins are reset.
 Why should we mess with users form fields, rendering them hard to use unless they are set to good values again?
 Instead you could just reset those elements that have differences, and leave the rest untouched.
-This is quite a lot of work to get right so Faruk Ateş built a “starting css” template that you can easily include in your head.
+This is quite a lot of work to get right so Faruk Ate? built a "starting css" template that you can easily include in your head.
 Personally I prefer the *-method, but try both and decide for yourself.

 Browser bugs